Skip to content

 Can I get a car loan with bad credit?

-If you continually miss payments, you might be issued with a default notice, which could result in your car being recovered and the use of a debt collection agency or county court judgement (CCJ).
+If you continually miss repayments, you might be issued with a default notice, which could result in your car being repossessed.
+A debt collection agency or county court judgement (CCJ) could be used to recover any money owed on your car finance.

 Do I have to put down a deposit with a car loan?

-One of the advantages of a car loan, as opposed to some of the other types of car finance, such as HP or PCP, is that there’s no need to put down a big deposit.
-Some dealers may ask you to make a small payment to reserve a vehicle while you sort out the loan, though.
+One of the advantages of a car loan is that there’s no need to put down a big deposit.
+But some dealers may ask you to make a small payment to reserve a vehicle while you sort out your car finance.

 Compare the Market Limited acts as a credit broker, not a lender.
 To apply, you must be a UK resident and aged 18 or over.
 Credit is subject to status and eligibility.